Itsukara/WpfZoo/README.md

 # Files
 - WpfZoo.ps1 : Demo program for allmost all WPF controls
-- WPFFrame*.ps1: Demo programs for WPF Frame
+- WPFFrame\*.ps1: Demo programs for WPF Frame
 	 - WPFWpfFrameInternal.ps1: xaml for WPF is described in script
 	- WpfFrameExternalPreload.ps1: xaml for WPF is PreLoaded before display GUI from external file
 	- WpfFrameExternalPostload.ps1 xaml for WPF is Loarded when button clicked from external file
+- WpfPocketCalc.ps: Pocket Calculater (Integer only)

 # Contact
 * Name: Itsukara (Takayoshi Iitsuka)